If you look how most people handle the subject „new media“/“social media“/ messenger, you can hardly believe it.

-Threema offers everything that WhatsApp does offer.
+Threema gives you everything what WhatsApp offers.
 You will not miss anything.
-But you you do not sell the data of your friends with Threema.
+But with Threema or Signal, you you do not sell the data of your friends.

 I do not talk about encryption.
 I do talk about the business model of WhatsApp.
 They make money with selling the data to others.

-Threema does not save data on servers.
+Threema does not save data on their servers.
 It is all yours.

 All data stay on your local phone/device.